wisp-forest/docs/docs/accessories/general/adjusting_slot_amount.md

 ### Data Component

-As outlined within the {insert link to itemstack components} you can add a Data component to a given ItemStack to adjust the amount when equipped
+As outlined within the {insert link to itemstack components} you can add a component to a given ItemStack to adjust the amount of equippable slots *when equipped*.
+This works through the XYZ attribute.

 ## Config File

-Included within the Accessories Config file is the ability to adjust the slot amount for end users that want to tweak slot amount globally if they find such to not be at the desired level.
-I would recommend that you keep balance in mind but for the people who want to go crazy, such is an easy method of adjusting it to allow for your 100 ring setup if so desired.
+The Accessories config file allows you to adjust the slot amount globally.
+Keep in mind that changing the defaults can heavily change the balance of your game/modpack.
+You can go well above a hundred ring slots for example, although that would easily clutter up your Accessory screen.

-Such file is located within the `./config/` folder directory within Minecraft instance under the file `accessories` in which the field for such is `"modifiers`" in the given format:
+The config file is located within the `./config/` folder within your Minecraft instance under the file `accessories`.
+You can then specify new slot amounts using the `"modifiers`" field in the given format:

 ```json
 {